-Blair House is aesthetically significant as an intact and visually distinct early 20th century interwar Old English Revival mansion with Arts and Crafts influences.
+Blair House is aesthetically significant as an intact and visually distinct early 20th century interwar Old English Revival mansion with Arts and Crafts influences designed by architects Hughes and Ormes.
 These characteristics include the use of terracotta shingle tiles, the use of symmetry, brick masonry and fenestration, timber window shutters, sash windows and sandstone entrance treatment.
 The carriage house is aesthetically significant as a two-storey red brick Georgian Revival style structure fitted with sash windows with timber shutters, deep eaves and a tiled gable roof.
 The manicured grounds, the formal tree lined herringbone brick driveway and mature plantings from the former Toorak Estate are also of significance, contributing to the overall setting of the place.
 (Criterion E)